rancher/tfp-automation/tests/airgap/README.md

   nodeTemplateName: ""                            # REQUIRED - fill with desired value
   privateKeyPath: ""                              # REQUIRED - specify private key that will be used to access created instances
   privateRegistries:
-    authConfigSecretName: ""                      # REQUIRED (authenticated registry only) - specify the name of the secret you wanted created
     insecure: true
     url: ""                                       # LEAVE BLANK - will be set during the test
     systemDefaultRegistry: ""                     # LEAVE BLANK - will be set during the test
-    username: ""                                  # REQUIRED (authenticated registry only) - username of the private registry
-    password: ""                                  # REQUIRED (authenticated registry only) - password of the private registry
   ##########################################
   # INFRASTRUCTURE / CUSTOM CLUSTER SETUP
   ##########################################